vicodevv/Store-API/README.md

 # STORE API

 This is a REST API for a store.
 It allows users to register, login, create, update, delete and get products.
-It also allows users to get a single product.
-This API is built with NodeJS, NestJS and MongoDB
+This API is built with NodeJS, NestJS and MongoDB.

 ## Technologies